• Skip to primary navigation

 • Vegan Yogurt: Up the creaminess factor even more with a dollop of plain or vanilla yogurt on top of your oats.

-• Use low to medium-low heat for cooking your oatmeal.
+• For stovetop oatmeal, use low to medium-low heat for cooking.
 You want to avoid boiling the milk.

 • Everyone likes their oatmeal at different consistencies.
 The longer you cook it, the thicker the oatmeal will get.
 Also note that the oatmeal with thicken some as it cools.